mocnik-science/osm-python-tools/README.md

 ## Example 2

-*What is the English name of the church called "Stephansdom", what address does it have, and which of which denomination is the church?*
+*What is the English name of the church called ‘Stephansdom’, what address does it have, and which of which denomination is the church?*

 We use the Overpass API to query the corresponding data:
 ```python